Medical questions & health advice by board certified doctors

-"Is it safe to go on an all juice diet for 3 days?
+"Is it safe to go on an all juice diet for 3 days?"

 I am a 26 year old white male.
 I have no prior health problems.
 I am 5 foot 10 inches tall and I weight 140 pounds.
 I have heard that going on an all juice diet for 3 days will detoxify your body and make you feel more energized.
 I am worried about it being harmful to my health though.
 I plan on using apples, pineapples, celery, carrots, and peaches.

 Therefore any benefit you have heard is most likely psychological.
 That doesn't necessarily make this a bad thing.
 Many people embark on short fasts to help them with a spiritual experience and no harm is usually done to the body.
 With that said no doctor would ever recommend this type of diet for the purposes you have described.
 While 3 days of all juice probably won't do you any long term harm, 3 weeks could be very detrimental to your health.
 I suggest that you schedule an appointment with your primary care physician.
 He or she can review your general health and past medical history and determine if you are healthy enough to try this diet.
 I think you should keep your expectations low in terms of its benefits.
 Three days of just apples, pineapples, celery, carrots, and peaches will likely leave your body a bit drained - not energized.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.